Home > Our Products > English Assessments > Writing Test

 Part 5 | Writing an Essay | 16 |

-The G-TELP Writing Test assesses the facility and proficiency of non-native English speakers in communicating in written English.
+The G-TELP Writing Test assesses the facility and proficiency of non-native English speakers' English written communication.

 It is a highly useful writing test in that: